dgerabagi/data-curation-environment/flattened_repo.md

     *   This is a more complex task that mirrors the `SelectedFilesView` implementation but within a recursive tree structure.
     *   A new selection state for contextual actions (`const [contextSelection, setContextSelection] = useState<Set<string>>(new Set())`) will be managed at the top level (`view.tsx`).
     *   The selection state and handler functions will need to be passed down through `FileTree` to `TreeView`.
+    *   **(Fix for C31):** The `handleNodeClick` event handler in `TreeView.tsx` must be corrected.
+The anchor for shift-click (`lastClickedPath`) must only be updated on a click *without* the Shift key pressed.
+The logic for Ctrl-click must be revised to correctly toggle a path's inclusion in the selection set without clearing other selections.
     *   The `onContextMenu` handler will need to be updated to check if the right-clicked node is part of the current `contextSelection` and pass the entire selection to the backend if an action is chosen.
 </file>